Dr Matthew A. Timmis

 Background

-Mat gained his Bachelors degree in Sports Science and Football Coaching from Liverpool John Moores University (LJMU).
-He completed his PhD at the University of Bradford, which investigated the role that vision plays in controlling human movement.
+Mat gained his Bachelor's degree in Sports Science and Football Coaching from Liverpool John Moores University.
+He completed his PhD at the University of Bradford and moved to ARU in 2010.

 Research interests

-Mat’s areas of research fall broadly into three areas:
+Mat’s areas of research fall broadly into two areas:

 Areas of research supervision